Yulia-Pryima/ios-development-with-swift/Clima/README.md

 #  Clima

-## This is Swift application, created by me in process of learning iOS Development, in particular, about dark-mode, delegate patterns, Swift protocols and extensions, Swift computed properties and closures with completion handlers.
+## This is Swift application, created by me in process of learning iOS Development.
+In particular, about dark-mode, delegate patterns, Swift protocols and extensions, Swift computed properties and closures with completion handlers.

 ### Clima is a dark-mode enabled weather app.
 You can check the weather for the current location based on the GPS data from the iPhone as well as by searching for a city manually.